lincolnyouree/The-Best-Barcade/README.md

 * As a User, I should be able to upload an image to a game I have added.
 * As a User, I should be able to delete a game from my favorites list.
 * As a User, I should be able to log out of my account.

-## __Pseudocode__:

-* Click button to sign up for account.
-* Click button to login to my profile.
-* View games that have been added on landing page.
-* Click button to add game to favorites list.
-* Click button to update game details.
-* Click button to upload image to game details.
-* Click button to delete game from favorites list.
-* Click button to logout of my profile.
 ______________________________________________

 ## _Stretch Goals_:

+* Ability to add and remove games from favorites list.
 * Ability to search for games and bars by name.
 * Ability to delete photos.
-* Ability to add and remove games from favorites list.
 * Mobile responsiveness.

 ## _Technology Implemented_: